-Process sheet is a set of manufacturing instructions for a specific batch, lot or runs.
-It describes the operating parameters and settings for the equipment and facilities used.
-And also associated tooling or supplies.
+It describes the operating parameters and settings for the equipment and facilities used and associated tooling or supplies.

-We all know what a blueprint is and how it works; so trust me when I say a process sheet works exactly like a blueprint.
+We all know a blueprint and how it works, a process sheet works precisely like a blueprint.
 This article finds out all about process sheets and how they are done.

-This rule book actually focuses on converting the raw materials into the final finished product; getting the job done in a systematic manner.
+This rule book focuses on systematically converting the raw materials into the final finished product and completing the job.

-It not only outlines the detailed mechanisms but also describes each and every event in a step by step manner.
-This is where the importance of the manufacturing process sheet lies.
+It outlines the detailed mechanisms and describes every event in a step-by-step manner.
+That is where the importance of the manufacturing process sheet lies.

-Firms with infrequent productions, a complex production pattern or elaborate and irregular steps are required to follow a process chart efficiently.
+Firms with infrequent productions, a complex production pattern, or elaborate and irregular steps must follow a process chart efficiently.

-In fact, the process sheet is developed way before a firm actually starts operating.
-This helps in having control over operations from day one.
+It is developed way before a firm starts operating.
+That helps in having control over operations from day one.

 The components outlined in a process sheet

-A process sheet for machining comprises of two units,
+A process sheet for machining comprises two units,

-- Machines, tools, and details of other instruments required, along with other details like their efficiency, capacity and run times to be mentioned.
+- Machines, tools, and details of other instruments are required, along with further information like their efficiency, capacity, and run times.

-- The sequence of these operations, drawn in detail on a map which develops a clear conception of how the raw material is converted into the finished product.
+- The sequence of these operations is drawn in detail on a map that develops a clear conception of how the raw material is converted into the finished product.

 - A certain quality is required throughout the process; hence quality controlling instructions are also important.

-- Instructions during packing and handling of the products, or movement during the processing are also mentioned.
+- Instructions during packing and handling the products or movement during the processing are also mentioned.

-Get more definitions about process sheet and other ERP related terms here.
+Get more definitions of other ERP-related terms here.